-If this ‘off switch’ persists for a few seconds to a few minutes after you wake up, you will be fully aware of being paralysed.
+If this ‘off switch’ lasts for a few seconds to a few minutes after you wake up, you will be fully aware of being paralysed.
 You may find it distressing that you cannot move or talk, even though you can hear normally.

 Sleep paralysis usually happens just as you're waking up, but can happen when you are falling asleep.
 Episodes of sleep paralysis can sometimes involve hallucinations, which may be frightening.
-For example, you may feel there is an intruder is in your room.
+For example, you may feel there is an intruder in your room.

 What causes sleep paralysis?